kazuma-desu/python-zencrc/README.md

 # ZenCRC

-A command-line tool for CRC32 stuff.
+A command line tool for CRC32 stuff.

 ## Installation